+Prior Spring Faculty Senate will form Tenure Review Committees for each incoming tenure track faculty member as well as appoint a chair.

+Prior Summer The Chair of the Professional Development Committee in consultation with the appropriate Dean and Faculty Senate will choose mentors and introduce them to new faculty members.

-August Tenure Review Committee is formed and chair is elected by week two of the semester.
-September Faculty member individually meets with each Tenure Review Committee member and their Dean to discuss goals of the Tenure Review process, including mutual decisions about individual observation dates.
+September Faculty member individually meets with each Tenure Review

+Committee member and their Dean to discuss goals of the Tenure Review process, including mutual decisions about individual observation dates.
 Observation window opens in week four.

 November Observation window closes in week thirteen.

+December

-December Each Tenure Review Committee member and the Dean will meet separately with the faculty member to discuss their observation and the faculty member's goals for the following year.
+Each Tenure Review Committee member and the Dean will meet separately with the faculty member to discuss their observation and the faculty member's goals for the following year.

 All student evaluations and observation reports are submitted to the Tenure Review Committee Chair and the Dean.
-Self-evaluation is due to the Tenure Review Committee Chair and the Dean by the last instructional day of the semaster January last instructional day of the semester.
+Self-evaluation is due to the Tenure Review Committee Chair and the Dean by the last instructional day of the semester.

+January

 The Tenure Review Committee meets with the Dean to discuss all the materials submitted.
 The Tenure Review Committee offers feedback.
 A summative report is prepared by the Committee Chair and submitted to the faculty member by the last business day before instruction begins.
 A separate summary report is prepared by the Dean and submitted to the faculty member by the last business day before instruction begins.

 The faculty member has until the Friday of the first week of instruction to submit a response to both reports, if desired.
 The summative reports and all supporting documentation are forwarded to the appropriate Vice President by the same date.

 The Vice President submits the tenure review report to the President in time for a first consideration at the February Board Meeting.